IBM/SalesEnablement-test-repo/docs/index.md

 **IBM Sales and Tech Sales** must develop and record a Stand & Deliver presentation.
 This video is intended to simulate your delivery of a “live” demo in front of a client — on camera.
 IBMers will have flexibility in defining a hypothetical client, the pain points that customer has, and the goals they aspire to achieve.
 The recording will then cover the seller’s hands-on demonstration and pitch to the client of the value of the IBM solution using the environments and techniques of this lab.

-Specific criteria that must be demonstrated as part of the Stand & Deliver recordings is provided within the documentation that accompanies the Level 3 course.
+Specific criteria that must be demonstrated as part of the Stand & Deliver recordings is provided within the documentation that accompanies the Level 3 course in Your Learning.
 Before jumping into the next module, please read the guidance below.
 Your comprehension of the information outlined below will save you time while completing the lab work.

 !!! tip "FIND HELP"
     If at any point during the hands-on material you need help from the team of authors and other IBM experts, please connect with us via the <a href="https://ibm.enterprise.slack.com/archives/C03PQ47KRQE" target="_blank">#cloud-platform-demo-feedback</a> Slack channel.
 Any comments or suggestions are also welcome in this channel.